SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/DI4R_iRODS.md

 globus-url-copy -cd gsiftp://di4r2016-3.novalocal/846/4318901c-6a8c-11e6-a1db-fa163efdf672/ NewCollGsi/ ls NewCollGsi
 ```
+Note: make sure to update the pid value again.

 ## Third party transfers
-You can steer data flows between gridFTP endpoints.
+You can steer data flows between gridFTP endpoints from an external client.
 We will not send data from our iRODS server to another gridFTP server (which accidentially also lies on the machine where the iRODS bobZone is located.
 However, they are NOT connected.).
 We will transfer the data behind a PID:

 ```